Garrick Higgo: Professional career

 In 2019, Higgo turned professional.
 He won twice in his first full season on the Sunshine Tour, at the Sun City Challenge and the season-ending Tour Championship.
 He also recorded a runner-up finish in the Challenge Tour co-sanctioned Cape Town Open during the 2019–20 season and finished 6th on the Order of Merit.

 Higgo secured a place on the Challenge Tour for the 2020 season by making the cut at the European Tour Qualifying School.
 In September 2020, at the Open de Portugal, a dual-ranking event on the European and Challenge tours, he shot a bogey-free final round of 65 to win by one stroke and gain a one-year exemption on the European Tour.

 In April 2021, Higgo secured his second European Tour victory at the Gran Canaria Lopesan Open.
 He won the event with an aggregate score of 255, beating Andy Sullivan's record of 257 previously set in 2020.
 Two weeks later, Higgo won again in the Canary Islands, at the Canary Islands Championship; a final score of 257 (27 under par) saw him win by six shots ahead of Maverick Antcliff.

 In June 2021, Higgo won the PGA Tour's Palmetto Championship in South Carolina by one stroke.
 With the win, Higgo won more than $1,300,000 and secured PGA Tour membership through the end of the 2023 season.

+In April 2025, Higgo shot 14-under 274 to win the Corales Puntacana Championship.
+This was his second PGA Tour victory and secured him a two-year exemption on tour.

+At the 2026 PGA Championship, Higgo was assessed a two-stroke penalty for arriving to his opening round tee time one minute late.
+He said in an interview following the round: "I was there on time, but the rule is, if you’re one second late, you’re late.
+So if you think about it, I was there on time, if you know what I mean."
+He ultimately missed the cut by one stroke.
+After the PGA Championship, Higgo parted ways with his caddie Austin Gaugert, who was on his bag for his win at the 2025 Corales Puntacana Championship.

 Personal life

-Higgo lives in the town of Stellenbosch in the Western Cape province of South Africa.
+Higgo lives in the town of Stellenbosch in the Western Cape province of South Africa with wife Chandre (SHUN-drae).